revolunet/angular-google-analytics/README.md

     cookieDomain: 'foo.example.com',
     cookieName: 'myNewName',
     cookieExpires: 20000
-    // See: [Analytics Field Reference](https://developers.google.com/analytics/devguides/collection/analyticsjs/field-reference) for a list of all fields
+    // See: [Analytics Field Reference](https://developers.google.com/analytics/devguides/collection/analyticsjs/field-reference) for a list of all fields.
   },
   crossDomainLinker: true,
   crossLinkDomains: ['domain-1.com', 'domain-2.com'],
   displayFeatures: true,
   enhancedLinkAttribution: true,
+  set: {
+    forceSSL: true
+    // This is any set of `set` commands to make for the account immediately after the `create` command for the account.
+    // The property key is the command and the property value is passed in as the argument, _e.g._, `ga('set', 'forceSSL', true)`.
+    // Order of commands is not guaranteed as it is dependent on the implementation of the `for (property in object)` iterator.
+  },
   trackEvent: true,
   trackEcommerce: true
 });